bclinkinbeard/Georgia/report.md

 upon where a student starts.

-## Context Matters
+## Moral of the Story: Context Matters

-The moral of the story problem is that __context matters__.
 In almost all sport, like high jumping, beginners tend to demonstrate larger gains than experts.
 Even with human height, we take account of the age an individual when consider how much their height has changed: It is normal for toddlers to grow 4 inches from one year to the next but it is not normal for adults to do the same.
+Just as in these familiar areas, context matters in student academic growth.